 - is not eligible to receive an amount over the minimum lump sum amount; or

-- owes a debt to the Commonwealth because he or she has been overpaid pension by DVA or Department of Human Services.
+- owes a debt to the Commonwealth because he or she has been overpaid pension by DVA or Services Australia.

-From July 2010, pensioners can apply for multiple advances in a given year as long as the total is at least half their fortnightly pension amount and does not exceed 1.5 times their fortnightly pension.
+Pensioners can apply for multiple advances in a given year as long as the total does not exceed 1.5 times (three weeks) their fortnightly pension.

 Date of Introduction